mattchannn/mattchannn.github.io/README.md

     - index file name (optional): `_index.md`

+Other than `single.html` and `list.html` you can use in _default folder.
+Thanks to [template lookup order](https://gohugo.io/templates/lookup-order/), you can also define your own section (i.e.: documentation) and use `single.html` & `list.html` in a newly created folder called `documentation`.

+[Content type](https://gohugo.io/content-management/types/#readout) is being used with section template.
+**Please make sure that the content type (if any) has the same name with your layout folder (i.e.: documentation)**

+It will cause an error and make your template looks up to _default folder.

-Taxonomies
+## Taxonomies

-  - Can treat this as a custom categories for your pages.
+  - You can treat this as a custom categories for your pages.
-Default taxonomies by HUGO: **tags** and **categories** Once you have declared your own custom taxonomies (or you did not disable the default taxonomies).
+      - Default taxonomies by HUGO: **tags** and **categories**
+  - Once you have declared your own custom taxonomies.
 HUGO would generate a page regarding to your taxonomies using [taxonomy template](https://gohugo.io/templates/taxonomy-templates/).

 Taxonomy Structure